rossjrw/tars/README.md

 Create a new file in `commands/` named the same as your major command.

-Within this file, create a new class named for the major command that extends `helpers.command.Command`, with the following properties (all of which are optional):
+Within this file, create a new class named for the major command that extends `helpers.basecommand.Command`, with the following properties (all of which are optional):

 * `command_name`: The canonical name of this command, used for documentation;